JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 The process reacts to this by calling `ProgressIndicator.checkCanceled()` (or `ProgressManager.checkCanceled()` if no indicator instances at hand).
 This call throws a special unchecked [`ProcessCanceledException`](%gh-ic%/platform/util/base/src/com/intellij/openapi/progress/ProcessCanceledException.java) (PCE) if the background process has been canceled.

-All code working with [PSI](psi.md), or in other kinds of background processes, must be prepared for [`ProcessCanceledException`](%gh-ic%/platform/util/base/src/com/intellij/openapi/progress/ProcessCanceledException.java) (PCE) being thrown from any point.
+All code working with [PSI](psi.md), or in other kinds of background processes, must be prepared for [`ProcessCanceledException`](%gh-ic%/platform/util/base/src/com/intellij/openapi/progress/ProcessCanceledException.java) (PCE) being thrown at any point.
-This exception should never be logged but rethrown, and it'll be handled in the infrastructure that started the process.
+This exception must never be logged but rethrown, and it'll be handled in the infrastructure that started the process.
 Use inspection <control>Plugin DevKit | Code | 'ProcessCanceledException' handled incorrectly</control> (2023.3).

 The `checkCanceled()` should be called often enough to guarantee the process's smooth cancellation.